-Headline inflation measured by the point-to-point change in the Colombo Consumer Price Index (CCPI) increased from 4.2% as at the end of December 2020 to 12.1% as at the end of December 2021.
-It was the highest inflation rate since December 2008 due to supply disruptions and a surge in commodity prices.
-Inflation was mainly driven by food inflation, which rose to 22.1% in December 2021.
-At the same time, additional upward pressure also came from non-food products and it also increased to 7.6% in the same period.
-Similarly, Inflation measured by the point-to-point change in the National Consumer Price Index (NCPI) increased from 4.6% to 14.0% during the same period.
+Headline inflation measured by the year-on-year change in the Colombo Consumer Price Index (CCPI) increased from 12.1% as at the end of December 2021 to 57.2% as at the end of December 2022.
+We experienced the highest inflation rate on record of 69.8% in September 2022, which was driven by increases in both food and non-food categories.
+Food inflation rose to 64.4%, and non-food inflation rose by 53.4% in December 2022.
+Similarly, Inflation measured by the year-on-year change in the National Consumer Price Index (NCPI) increased from 14.0% to 59.2% during the same period.